the-dev-syntax/Ecommerce-Template/README.md

    - add in user.actions.ts verifyEmailToken fn.
 17. i want to make contact and order in the dropdown menu (sign in) contains manage and orders disabled if not verified and a verify your email under it.

-> Pending :
- 1. where did i extract email and userName from google and other OAUth Providers ???
- 2. make verify-email conditional both for  Verif updated email or new user Verif email.
- 3. rate limit password entry
- 4. can't access checkout without emailVerified=true
- 5. after update email, a countdown should start to prevent access to edit email form & edit button in /manage should be disabled for a period.
- 6. fix all redirects without [locale] added to new URL()
  -----
 Q1: it suppose to give an error when signing up with the same email given that email exist already ?
 Q2: in validator.ts with zod , email is unique , how is that enforced ?